5 Archaeological Discoveries That Confirmed the Bible in 2025

 The Lost Library of the Canaanites

 In 1928, a Syrian farmer plowing his field near the Mediterranean coast accidentally struck a stone slab.
-Below it was an ancient chamber.
-Archaeologists were called and discovered Ugarit (modern Ras Shamra), one of the most important Canaanite city-states of the Bronze Age.
+Beneath it was an ancient chamber.
+Archaeologists were called in and discovered Ugarit (modern Ras Shamra), one of the most important Canaanite city-states of the Bronze Age.

-But the real discovery was yet to come: a royal library containing thousands of clay tablets with cuneiform writing, preserving religious, mythological, administrative, and literary texts of the Canaanites — the people who inhabited the promised land when Abraham arrived and whom Israel would encounter again in the conquest under Joshua.
+But the real discovery was yet to come: a royal library containing thousands of clay tablets in cuneiform script, preserving religious, mythological, administrative, and literary texts of the Canaanites — the people who inhabited the Promised Land when Abraham arrived and whom Israel would meet again in the conquest under Joshua.

 14 Years of Silence

-The Syrian civil war forced the interruption of excavations at Ugarit for 14 years.
+The civil war in Syria forced the suspension of excavations at Ugarit for 14 years.
 In 2025, excavations were finally resumed, bringing new discoveries and analyses.

 Why Ugarit Matters for the Bible